-Figure (d) shows that the DBMS isn’t MS-SQL
+Figure 4 shows that the DBMS isn’t MS-SQL

 http://192.168.2.3/news-and-events.php?id=-22 union select 1,user(),3,4,5,6,7

-The above URL display the user name of the DBMS.
-So we confirm that the DBMS is MYSQL.
+The above URL displays the user name of the DBMS.
+So we confirm that the DBMS is MySQL.

-Figure (e) shows the database user name which proves that the DBMS is MYSQL.
+Figure 5 shows the database user name, which proves that the DBMS is MySQL.

 Let us try to find out the number of columns in the table using UNION.
 The URL looks like: